oluwafemi244/facility-maintenance-energy-decision-support/README.md

-# Facility Maintenance and Energy Decision-Support Framework
+# Facility Maintenance and Energy Decision Support Framework

 ## Project Overview

 This repository documents the development of a computational decision support framework for maintenance prioritization and facility energy system performance in infrastructure and energy intensive industrial facilities.

-The framework is being developed as a multi-stage technical project.
+The framework is being developed as a multi stage technical project.
 It is intended to help facility operators, engineers, maintenance professionals, and energy professionals organize equipment and operating information, evaluate technical risk, compare maintenance alternatives, analyze facility energy scenarios, and understand how equipment condition and maintenance decisions may affect continuity of facility operations.

 The project contains two connected workstreams:

 1. **Maintenance Prioritization and Resource Allocation**
-2. **Facility Energy-System Performance and Scenario Analysis**
+2. **Facility Energy System Performance and Scenario Analysis**

 The two workstreams will initially be developed and tested separately and later integrated into a coordinated decision support framework.